Build a store locator using Mapbox GL JS

 There are a few resources you'll need before getting started:

-An access token from your account.
-The access token is used to associate a map with your account and can be found on your Account page.
+• An access token from your Mapbox account.
+You will use an access token to associate a map with your account.
+Your access token is on your Account page.

-Mapbox GL JS.
-The Mapbox JavaScript library that uses WebGL to render interactive maps from Mapbox GL styles.
+• Mapbox GL JS.
+The Mapbox JavaScript library that uses WebGL to render interactive maps from Mapbox styles.

-A text editor.
-You'll be writing HTML, CSS, and JavaScript after all.
+• A text editor.
+You'll be writing HTML, CSS, and JavaScript in this tutorial.

-Data.
+• Data.
 We collected some of Sweetgreen's locations and marked up the data in GeoJSON.
+You will add this data to your app later in the tutorial.

 Add structure